 About Me

-For more information, check out my CV!
+For more information, check out my CV.

-Current Work
+Current Research

 If you’re interested in my research or would like to collaborate, please reach out!